English

 Subtitle: Why MBTI, Enneagram, and even my own Youniverse tests can become cages.

 I love personality tests.
-I built an entire platform called Youniverse PsychTests because I believe in the power of self-discovery.
+I built an entire platform called Youniverse because I believe in the power of self-discovery.
 But there is a massive difference between using a map to explore a city and using a map to build a prison.

 The ProblemThe Reality Check